 - Assist with actual projects (research, report writing, etc.)

-If your resume has not been reviewed by a BCDC staff member or Career Development Fellow, please come to walk-in hours, no appointment needed!
+If your resume has not been reviewed by a BCDC staff member or a Career Development Fellow, we strongly recommend that you come to walk in hours to seek feedback — no appointment needed!
 Click here for a schedule of hours.
-You can also schedule an appointment with a counselor by calling 786-6232.
+You can also schedule an appointment with a counselor by calling 207-786-6232.
 If you do not have a resume, download the BCDC Resume Writing Guide to get started.